-A. Membership of the CFSC:

-1. Each College shall have a CFSC that comprises three to six faculty members (as defined on p.
+- A. Membership of the CFSC: - 1.
+Each College shall have a CFSC that comprises three to six faculty members (as defined on p.
 1) whose locus of tenure is within that college and the Dean, who is an ex officio voting member and Chairperson of the Committee.
 All members of the committee must hold tenure.
 Members shall be elected at-large by the faculty (as defined above) of the College for staggered two-year terms.
 In those Colleges having six or more departments/schools, no Department/School shall have more than one representative.
 In no event shall one Department/School have more than two representatives.
-CFSC Guidelines must specify whether CFSC members may participate in, be present at, or vote in ASPT deliberations (including appeals) involving individuals from their own departments/schools.

-2. Milner Library shall have a CFSC that is comprised of two faculty members (as defined in the Overview) and the Dean, University Libraries, who is an ex officio voting member and Chairperson of the Committee.
+CFSC Guidelines must specify whether CFSC members may participate in, be present at, or vote in ASPT deliberations (including appeals) involving individuals from their own departments/schools. - 2.
+Milner Library shall have a CFSC that is comprised of two faculty members (as defined in the Overview) and the Dean of Milner Library, who is an ex officio voting member and Chairperson of the Committee.
 Elected members of the committee must hold tenure.
 Members shall be elected at-large by Milner Library Faculty for staggered two-year terms.
 Since Milner Library has no departments, Milner Library CFSC members may participate in all deliberations unless these deliberations involve them as individuals.

-3. The following stipulations shall apply to the Mennonite College of Nursing until it has an appropriate number of tenured faculty members.

-a.
-With no tenured faculty members, there shall be no CFSC; instead, the Dean shall be responsible for the implementation of faculty status policies.

-b.
-With one tenured faculty member (excluding the Dean), the CFSC shall comprise the tenured faculty member and the Dean.

-c.
-With two tenured faculty members (excluding the Dean) the CFSC shall comprise the two tenured faculty members and the Dean.

-d.
-With three tenured faculty members (excluding the Dean), the CFSC shall comprise the three tenured faculty members and the Dean.

-B. CFSC Review of Departmental/School Policies and Procedures:

-Comment [HD8]: Does this language still apply?
-P.12 Formatted: Font: +Headings (Cambria), 12 pt

-Formatted: Font: +Headings (Cambria), 12 pt

-1. The CFSC shall review Department/School policies and procedures for appointment, reappointment, performance-evaluation, promotion, tenure, and post-tenure reviews with authority to ensure conformity to College standards and University policies and procedures.

-2. The CFSC shall review Department/School policies and procedures for the allocation monies devoted to performance-evaluated salary increments.
-These policies and procedures are left to the discretion of each Department/School, but the CFSC shall review them for clarity, and fairness, and internal consistency.

-3. The URC shall be notified in writing of decide in the event of a disagreement between a DFSC/SFSC and a CFSC regarding the development of the policies and procedures.
-In such case, URC will decide which proposed policy and/or procedure best represents the interests of the university.
+- B. CFSC Review of Departmental/School Policies and Procedures: - 1.
+The CFSC shall review and approve Department/School policies and procedures for appointment, reappointment, performanceevaluation, promotion, tenure, and post-tenure reviews with authority to ensure conformity to College standards and University policies and procedures. - 2.
+The CFSC shall review and approve Department/School policies and procedures for the allocation of monies devoted to performance-evaluated salary increments.
+These policies and procedures are left to the discretion of each Department/School, but the CFSC shall review and approve them for clarity, fairness, and internal consistency. - The URC shall decide in the event of a disagreement between a DFSC/SFSC and a CFSC regarding the development of the policies and procedures. - C. CFSC Review of Departmental/School Recommendations: - 1.
+In all situations involving tenure, the CFSC shall review the cases of the individuals involved and either endorse the DFSC/SFSC's recommendation or reach an alternate recommendation. - 2.
+In all situations involving a positive DFSC/SFSC recommendation for promotion, the CFSC shall review the promotion application of the individual involved and either endorse the DFSC/SFSC's recommendation or reach an alternate recommendation.

-C. CFSC Review of Departmental/School Recommendations:

-1. In all situations involving tenure, the CFSC shall review the cases of the individuals involved and either endorse the DFSC/SFSC's recommendation or reach an alternate recommendation.

-2. In all situations involving a positive DFSC/SFSC recommendation for promotion, the CFSC shall review the promotion application of the individual involved and either endorse the DFSC/SFSC's recommendation or reach an alternate recommendation.
 A faculty member may withdraw an application for promotion at any time during the review process prior to review by the President.
-Negative DFSC/SFSC recommendations for promotion shall not be forwarded beyond the Department/School to the CFSC unless the faculty member requests, in writing, to the Department/School Chairperson/Director, additional review.

-3. The CFSC shall receive a report of the DFSC/SFSC recommendations for performance-evaluated salary increments.
+Negative DFSC/SFSC recommendations for promotion shall not be forwarded beyond the Department/School to the CFSC unless the faculty member requests, in writing, to the Department/School Chairperson/Director, additional review. - 3.
+The CFSC shall receive a report of the DFSC/SFSC recommendations for performance-evaluated salary increments.
 The CFSC shall approve the recommendations in the report for consistency and conformity to Department/School policies, College standards and University policies.
 Faculty members may appeal to the CFSC a DFSC/SFSC performance-evaluated review.
-The CFSC shall serve as the final appellate body for a performance evaluated review (see XIII.H.).
+The CFSC shall serve as the final appellate body for a performance evaluated review (see XIII.I).